leann-labra/Advance-Social-Connectivity-API/README.md

 ## DESCRIPTION

-This application was made to practice building a RESTful API using a cloud database.
-Through this project I built routes to access models that access stored data in mongoDB.
-There is no front end to this project as this project is practicing backend server building skills.
-One of the bigger challenges I faced in this project is properly setting up the routes so that it would work properly.
-I did get my backend seed data to load onto mongodb, and the routes on insomnia would throw a 200 OK http status which shows that my routes went thorugh but for some reason would not pull the data.
-I still have much to learn but this what I got so far and I'm excited to getting better as time goes on!
+My goal for this project was to develop skills in building a RESTful API using a cloud database such as MongoDB.
+I particularly wanted to hone in on practicing my backend development skills focusing primarily on creating efficient routes to interact with the stored data.

+Although this project does not include a front end as of yet, it does serve as foundational exercise in backend server construction.
+Once of the significant challenges I faced throughout this project was learning how to set up my routes correctly to ensure proper functionality.
+Despite successfully loading seed data into MongoDB and receiving a "200 OK" status update in Insomnia, the routes did not retrieve the data as expected.
+In all, this experience highlighted areas where I can commit to further learning and improvement.

+In hindsight, this experience has highlighted areas in my skillset that still need further development.
+I look forward to overcoming these challenges as I continue to grow.

 ## TEST